HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_compiling_manually_meson.md

 ```sh
 meson setup MyBuildDir MySourceDir --prefix=MyInstallDir
 ```
-Here `MySourceDir` is the library source directory containing `meson.build`, `MyBuildDir` is a temporary directory for the compilation, and `MyInstallDir` is the directory where you want to install the resulting library.
+Here `MySourceDir` is the library source directory containing `meson.build`, `MyBuildDir` is a temporary directory for the compilation (that will be created automatically), and `MyInstallDir` is the directory where you want to install the resulting library (which will also be created automatically).

-I also recommend adding `--buildtype=release`, and `--prefix=...` isn't strictly necessary, more on that below.
+I also recommend adding `--buildtype=release`; and `--prefix=...` isn't strictly necessary, more on that below.

 **NOTE:** If your library [depends on other libraries you've installed manually](/tooling/articles/using_libraries_compiling_manually.md#install-dependencies), you can specify the same installation directory for all of them, which should make Meson find them automatically.
 There are other solutions to this (to keep them separate), but this one is the easiest.